Ligularia (leopard plant) : planting, growing and care

 How to plant?

 Ligularia are imposing, fairly large perennials.
-To allow good development, keep at least 60 cm between plants, up to 1 m.
+To allow them to develop well, leave at least 60 cm between two young plants, even up to 1 m.

 - Dig a hole wide and deep enough.

-- We recommend adding a little well-rotted compost to enrich soil.
+- We recommend adding some well-rotted compost to enrich the soil.

 - Then remove the plant from its pot and place it in the planting hole.

-- Firm soil to ensure good contact between soil and roots and avoid air pockets.
+- Firm down to ensure good contact between soil and roots, and to avoid air pockets.

 - Water generously.

-We suggest then applying mulch at its base, made of BRF (ramial chipped wood) or dead leaves.
+We suggest then applying a mulch at its base, made of ramial chipped wood (BRF) or dead leaves.

 Ligularia dentata (photo Alpsdake)